 Cervical Screening FAQs

-How do I know when I need a cervical screening?
+How often do I need to attend cervical screening?

-You’ll receive a letter every 3 years between the age 25 and 49 and every 5 years between the age 50 and 64.
+You’ll receive a letter every three years between the age 25 and 49, and every five years between the age 50 and 64.
 The letter will contain all the contact information you’ll need to make the appointment.

 The screening usually takes around 5 minutes, so will be over before you know it.